-AOSup will have it's own logging system to be used for troubleshooting and engineering tasks.
-A selected subset of the log data will be stored in the TCS log system by means of LogItem commands.
+AOSup will has it's own logging system to be used for troubleshooting and engineering tasks.
+A selected subset of the log data can be stored in the TCS log system by means of LogItem commands27.

-9.2.2 LogOn/LogOff
+10.2.2 LogOn/LogOff